Sorrento – What to do

 Wedding in the Cloister of Saint Francisco, Sorrento, Italy

-Lots of flowers, plants and ornamental trees, with different architectural styles.
-The origin of the monastery dates back to the 8th century but it has been restored on several occasions over the centuries and hence display a distinctive array of architectural styles that range from late Gothic to Renaissance.
+A variety of flowers, plants, and ornamental trees, featuring different architectural styles.
+The origin of the monastery dates back to the 8th century.
+Still, it has been restored on several occasions over the centuries and hence displays a distinctive array of architectural styles that range from late Gothic to Renaissance.

 Wedding in the Cloisteer of Saint Francisco, Sorrento, Italy